austenstone/copilot-demo/DEMOS.md

 11. Chat: Nice!
 But I don't like the hover color.
 12. Chat: Can you make the red more like material design?

+### Powers
+1. Start typing under hero details and realize it provides powers
+2. autofix missing power attribute on interface
+3. add delete method to html
+4. add delete method to component
+5. Go to service and add getHeroesByPower using getHeroes
+6. add doc to getHeroesByPower
+7. add tests for getHeroesByPower
+8. run test
+9.
+10. explain search function

+### Login
+1. How do we add a login page to this angular application?

 ## [Copilot4Docs](https://copilot4docs.githubnext.com/)

 ## Sentiment